 - A. Eyeglasses, contact lenses and vision examinations, including those for prescribing or fitting eyeglasses or contact lenses, unless you have a Vision Rider (except where you have cataracts, keratoconus, or aphakia). - B. Services for the correction of myopia, hyperopia, or astigmatism, including, but not limited to, radial keratotomy. - C. Vision training for certain diagnoses. - D. Orthoptics. - 36.
 Weight Reduction: Weight reduction programs not included in the Preventive Services Reference Guide.
 Weight reduction programs, including all related diagnostic testing and other services, except when such coverage is required by the Affordable Care Act.
-Anti-obesity medication, including, but not limited to, appetite suppressants and lipase inhibitors unless you have coverage for anti-obesity medications in your Prescription Medication Rider.
+Anti-obesity medication, including, but not limited to, appetite suppressants and lipase inhibitors.
 For more information about the Preventive Services Reference Guide, see Section IV.
 Covered Services subsection Preventive care. - 37.
 Wigs (cranial prosthesis): Manufactured coverings for the head made of natural or synthetic hair, including but not limited to, hairpieces and similar manufactured coverings that are used to replace or supplement hair.